top of page

 the storytelling keeps you grasping for moments of clarity.

-The plot that built The World of Kanako
+The Plot that Built The World of Kanako

-Ironically, his dive into the world of Kanako was ignited by a desire to reunite the two, and ultimately fueled by his wish to punish his unruly daughter.
-The question is if the broken mirror can ever be mended?
+Ironically, his dive into the world of Kanako was ignited by a desire to reunite the two and ultimately fueled by his wish to punish his unruly daughter.
+The question is if the broken mirror can ever be mended.

-Producing a rabbit hole of nightmares
+Producing a Rabbit Hole of Nightmares

 The cinematographic onslaught in Kamikaze Girls and Confessions delighted some and sickened others.
 Nakashima's modus operandi was always built on excess.
-The World of Kanako takes it one step further, and assaults our senses in every way imaginable.
+The World of Kanako takes it one step further and assaults our senses in every way imaginable.

 Other times, the bombardment of images feels like being covered with a patchwork quilt of cut and pasted ideas from the likes of Quentin Tarantino, Gaspar Noé, and Harmony Korine.

 The World of Kanako presents a Japanese society in which nihilism and hedonism are the prevailing values.
 It immediately makes the film hard to like.
-And it doesn’t help much that none of the characters are especially likeable.
+And it doesn’t help much that none of the characters are especially likable.
 However, this only underlines the highlight of the film: The acting performances.

-A despicable father desperately tries to find his manipulating daughter, but is hindered by a system so corrupt that no-one knows where social justice ends and criminality begins.
+A despicable father desperately tries to find his manipulating daughter but is hindered by a system so corrupt that no one knows where social justice ends and criminality begins.
 Who is to blame?
 By seeking to punish his daughter, is the father also punishing himself?
 His search for Kanako certainly forces him to take a long, hard look in the mirror.

 Did I ever see the real Japan?
 Did I ever learn the honest opinion of anyone?
-If «tatemae» (facade) is the opposite of «honne» (true feelings), then it stands to reason that the picture-perfect Japan which is presented to the world might be something quite different as well.
+If «tatemae» (facade) is the opposite of «honne» (true feelings), then it stands to reason that the picture-perfect Japan, which is presented to the world, might be something quite different as well.

 Let's not go as far as to insinuate that The World of Kanako in any way reflects reality, but the statement made by Nakashima definitely carries some weight.
 It says that nothing is ever enough.
 Human decay is all around, and so it will be until the world stops turning.

-Final verdict for The World of Kanako
+Final Verdict for The World of Kanako

 References

-336 views0 comments
+1,626 views0 comments

 Recent Posts